cls-cc

 Professional training: The Compliance College

-With the Compliance College , the Haufe Akademie A complete digital solution to professionally train your employees while simplifying your processes.
-Here you'll find all important training topics on one platform:
+With the Compliance College , Haufe Akademie offers Haufe Akademie comprehensive digital solution to provide professional development for your employees while simplifying your processes.
+Here you’ll find all key training topics on a single platform: data protection, IT security, compliance, and occupational safety.
+This helps ensure compliance while reducing the workload on your HR and compliance teams.

 Practical expertise meets modern learning technology